Sex promotes the flow of oxytocin, the chemical that promotes feelings of bonding.

 Some couples are fine with a sexless marriage arrangement.
 If either of you however would prefer that sex return to your relationship, pay attention and put your mind to problem-solving about change options.
 Otherwise, as I wrote above, a sexless marriage is a vulnerable marriage.

-Denver clinical psychologist Susan Heitler, Ph.D, a graduate of Harvard and NYU, is author of Power of Two, a book, a workbook, and a website that teach the communication skills that sustain positive relationships and can help you to resolve differences, including differences about sex.
+Needing help with addressing sexual issues in your relationship?
+Denver clinical psychologist Susan Heitler, Ph.D, a graduate of Harvard and NYU, is author of Power of Two, a book, a workbook, and a website that teach the communication skills that can enable couples to resolve differences, including differences about sex.

 Click here for a free Power of Two relationship test.